 "Thanks goes out to Brother Bob Bogaert and local music legend Bill Porter for sending Movie First Productions my way.
 They are shooting a music video for/with Glenn Symmonds (solo project) the drummer for Eddie Money's band, and asked to use the Futuro.
 Got a chance to use my lighting and hazer.
 Here are some photos I took."

-So far I have not been able to find the actual video anywhere.
-If anyone comes across it please let me know.
-I can be contacted directly by email or you can use my Contact Form.
+So far we have not been able to find the actual video anywhere.
+If anyone comes across it please let us know.
+We can be contacted directly by email or you via our Contact Form.

 The photos include two exterior views, two interior views and three very interesting shots of Futuro House blueprints.
-In addition the last photograph shows the Futuro in a clearly different location; since it is included in the "My Futuro" gallery I am assuming that this image shows the Futuro at its previous [unknown] location.
+In addition the last photograph shows the Futuro in a clearly different location; since it is included in the "My Futuro" gallery we are assuming that this image shows the Futuro at its previous (unknown) location.